-\end{enumerate} \end{hyp} Let us define the admissible set of probabilities $\Pma_\U$ for Problem \eqref{eq:controlProblemIntro}. \begin{definition} Let $\Pma_\U$ be the set of probability measures on $(\Omega, \F)$ such that for all $\P \in \Pma_\U$, under $\P$ the canonical process decomposes as
+\end{enumerate} \end{hyp} Let us define the admissible set of probability measures $\Pma_\U$ for Problem \eqref{eq:controlProblemIntro}. \begin{definition} Let $\Pma_\U$ be the set of probability measures on $(\Omega, \F)$ such that, for all $\P \in \Pma_\U$, under $\P$, the canonical process decomposes as